xcore/sw_display_controller/docs/api.rst

     * ``sdram_client.xc``

 This sections explains only the important APIs used by the user.
 Other static APIs are not discussed in this section.
-Please refer to the files mentioned above for the list of APIs.
+The other APIs can be found in the files mentioned above.
 The SDRAM APIs for read, write and buffer commits are handled by the LCD-SDRAM Manager.
-Hence the user might not directly need them.
-The user might need only the SDRAM thread which is invoked in the main.xc.
+Hence we don't need to call them directly.
+We only need to invoke the SDRAM thread in the main.xc.
 The SDRAM APIs by themselves take care of the SDRAM refresh.